Small Town Rodeos and the Wild West

 If you’re lucky, you might be able to see a First Nation Rodeo in one of the reserves.

-Or maybe your trip might take you to Falkland B.C. on Victoria Day on the May long weekend.
+Or maybe your trip might take you to the small town of Falkland, British Columbia on Victoria Day on the May long weekend.
 Let me know if it does and we can meet!

 The Falkland Stampede near Vernon British Columbia is a three-day event and one of the oldest stampedes in the country.
 You might see around 100 riders – from as far away as Australia and as young as 13 – competing for high prize money.